 The book is a valuable contribution to the history of personal weblog and to the interpretation of the concept of genre.

 Genre has often been defined as a “complex and multi-faceted” notion (e.g. recently Stukker et al., 2016).
 The author expands this idea of multifarious-ness and proposes the definition of genres as “multi-layered phenomena” (p.
 30).
 Genres are defined as cognitive devices which group texts according to similarities based on structure, situation and function and where texts are seen as multimodal rather than language-only entities (p.
 38-39).
-Genres are basically cognitive categories that have often prototypical structures and that are instantiated in specific texts.
+Genres are basically cognitive categories that often have prototypical structures and that are instantiated in specific texts.
 “Each instantiation of a genre is unique and contains innovations” (p.
 40).
 It is the mass of individual instantiations of a genre that trigger genre evolution in the long term.
-This view of genre evolution is compliant with the Invisible Hand Theory (cited above), and reminds me the Saussurian “langue and parole” interaction in human: langue encompasses the abstract, systematic rules and conventions, while a parole refers to the concrete instances of the use of langue.
+This view of genre evolution is compliant with the Invisible Hand Theory (cited above), and reminds me of the Saussurian “langue and parole” interaction in humans: ‘langue’ encompasses the abstract, systematic rules and conventions, while ‘parole’ refers to the concrete instances of the use of ‘langue’.
 I find this view convincing as far as personal blogs are concerned.
-I am not completely sure that this view would be entirely applicable to more recent genres brought about by social network platforms such, as tweets and Facebook microblogging (instantiated in conversation threads and individual comments), where imitative behaviour seems to be widespread, but conventions are hard to identify consistently.
+I am not completely sure that this view would be entirely applicable to more recent genres created on social network platforms such, as tweets and Facebook microblogging (instantiated in conversation threads and individual comments), where imitative behaviour seems to be widespread, but conventions are hard to identify consistently.

 The volume makes important statements that are useful for those working with genre analysis.
 For instance, the author states: “an important indicator for the emergence of a genre is the use of a genre label.
 The christening of the weblog has been traced back to 1997 […].” (p.
 249).
 This importance of the “genre name” (and its variants) is not new (e.g. cf. Görlach, 2004: 9), although it is often overlooked.
 Personally, I think that the widespread use of a “genre name” is a reliable signal for the identity of a genre, but this stance is not uncontroversial, since some researchers argues that genres are not always labelled by a name.